-Coronavirus (COVID-19): The Association was significantly impacted by Victoria Government order issued on the 23rd of March 2020 and 6th of August 2020 as part of the measures to reduce the spread of COVID-19.
+Coronavirus (COVID-19): The Association was continually impacted by Victorian Government orders issued during the 2021 financial year as part of the measures to reduce the spread of Coronavirus (COVID-19).

-Revenue was and is expected to continue to be impacted until COVID-19 is brought under control and restrictions eased.
+Revenue will be impacted until Coronavirus (COVID-19) is brought under control and restrictions eased.